ryancheley/toggl-to-sqlite/README.md

     $ toggl-to-sqlite fetch -t workspaces -t projects toggl.db

 The default is to get all three of `time_entries`, `projects`, and `workspaces`

-Additionally, you can specify to get time_entries since a specific date.
-You do this by specifying the `since` option:

-    $ toggl-to-sqlite fetch -s 2021-03-13

 ## Using with Datasette